n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleDrive/README.md

 	- Copy a file
 	- Delete a file
 	- Download a file
-	- Returns files and folders
+	- Return files and folders
 	- Upload a file
 - Folder
 	- Create a folder